-A recently released advertising campaign launched by dairy giant, Murray Goulburn, has upset suppliers.By Geoff Adams
+A recently released advertising campaign launched by dairy giant, Murray Goulburn, has upset suppliers.GEOFF ADAMS November 13, 2012 4:01am

 Murray-Goulburn Co-operative is being castigated by its suppliers over a new television advertising campaign which some farmers think makes them look ‘‘simple’’ and ‘‘dull’’.

 The company is facing a revolt from their shareholders over the advertising campaign designed to relaunch its key Devondale name.